Confidence Intervals for Seroprevalence: Test Inversion

 \subsection{An Infeasible Finite-Sample Approach}

-The interval endpoints obtained in the previous section, defined in (\ref{equation:thetahatL}), are approximate as the MLE $\hat \vartheta ( \theta_0 )$ is an approximation to the true value of the nuisance parameter $\vartheta_0$.
-As a result, the coverage probability of an interval of this form will depend on the quality of this approximation, which may be uncertain in small samples.

-By contrast, intervals that ensure coverage of at least $1- \alpha$ in finite samples may be desirable.
-An infeasible approach to constructing intervals with test inversion that achieves this guarantee proceeds by taking the supremum of the $p$-values over all possible values of the nuisance component $\vartheta$, giving
+The quality of the coverage probability of the approximate intervals considered in the previous section will depend on the quality of the approximation of $\hat \vartheta ( \theta_0 )$ to the true value of the nuisance parameter $\vartheta_0$ and the quality of the analytic or bootstrap approximation to the finite-sample distribution $F_{n,\theta_0,\hat \vartheta ( \theta_0 )}$.
+In situations in which qualities of these approximations are in doubt, e.g., due to discreteness or the proximity of true parameters to the boundary of their parameter spaces, intervals that ensure coverage of at least $1- \alpha$ in finite samples may be desirable.
+An infeasible approach to constructing such intervals proceeds by taking the supremum of the $p$-values over all possible values of the nuisance component $\vartheta$, giving

-These $p$-values are clearly valid in finite samples.
-For example, if $\vartheta_0$ is the true value of $\vartheta$, then we have that